nativewind/nativewind/apps/website/docs/home.md

 ## Key Features

-🌐 **Universal** Uses the best style system for each platform.
+🌐 **Universal** - Uses the best styling engine for each platform - CSS StyleSheet on web, StyleSheet.create for native

-🖥️ **DevUX** Plugins for simple setup and improving intellisense support
+🖥️ **Developer UX** - Simple setup with plugins for improved intellisense support and automatic TypeScript configuration

+🎨 **CSS Variables** - Create themes, sub-themes and dynamic styles using CSS custom properties (variables) that work across platforms

+✨ **Robust Animations** - Full support for Tailwind's animation classes and custom keyframe animations via react-native-reanimated

+🔄 **Transitions** - Smooth transitions between style states, including dark mode changes and dynamic updates

+👪 **Tailwind Groups & Parent State** - Style children based on parent state using Tailwind's group syntax and modifiers [(docs)](../core-concepts/states#hover-focus-and-active#styling-based-on-parent-state)

-✨ **Media & Container queries** Use modern mobile styling features like media and container queries [(docs)](../core-concepts/states#hover-focus-and-active)
+📱 **Media & Container Queries** - Responsive styles using modern mobile features like media and container queries [(docs)](../core-concepts/states#hover-focus-and-active)

-👪 **Custom values (CSS Variables)** Create themes, sub-themes and dynamic styles using custom values

 ✨ **Pseudo classes** hover / focus / active on compatible components [(docs)](../core-concepts/states#hover-focus-and-active)

-👪 **Parent state styles** automatically style children based upon parent pseudo classes [(docs)](../core-concepts/states#hover-focus-and-active#styling-based-on-parent-state)

-🔥 **Lots of other features**

-- dark mode
-- arbitrary classes
-- platform selectors
-- plugins

-## How is this different StyleSheet.create?

-A full featured style system should have

-- Static styles
-- UI state styles (active, hover, focus, etc)
-- Responsive styles (media queries, dynamic units)
-- Container queries (styling based upon parent appearance)
-- Device state styles (orientation, color scheme)
-- Use the best rendering engine available

-React Native's StyleSheet system only provides static styles, with other features left for the user to implement.
-By using NativeWind you can focus on writing your system instead of building your own custom style system.

-On the web, it avoids injecting a StyleSheet at runtime by reusing the existing Tailwind CSS stylesheet, allowing you to use Server Side Rendering and much better initial page load performance.
+📏 **rem Support** - Use `rem` units consistently across platforms with automatic conversion

+🔍 **Dot Notation Support** - Access nested style properties using familiar dot notation

+🎯 **Custom CSS** - Write custom CSS that gets compiled to native styles while preserving performance

 ## In action

 NativeWind handles both the Tailwind CSS compilation and the runtime styles.
 It works via a JSX transform, meaning there is no need for custom wrappers/boilerplate.

 As all React components are transformed with JSX, it works with 3rd party modules.
+This assumes that the 3rd party module in question allows you to pass through the `className` prop.

 ```tsx
 import { CustomText } from "third-party-text-component";